TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 1. Create an AWS User

 <p>Create an AWS user that has permission to copy data from S3 into redshift.
 The user should also have permissions to connect and query redshift.
-For simplicity you can add the below policies. </p>
+For testing purposes or for simplicity you can add the below policies. </p>

 ![AWS Access](images/aws_access.PNG)